 Parks for Pollinators BioBlitz

-In September 2021, NRPA will be hosting the third annual Parks for Pollinators BioBlitz.
+In September 2022, NRPA will be hosting the fourth annual Parks for Pollinators BioBlitz.
 Join us to raise awareness of pollinators nationwide by hosting a Parks for Pollinator BioBlitz in your community.
+Sign up for the 2022 BioBlitz in spring of 2022, but start planning now!

 BioBlitz toolkit: This toolkit will help you plan, execute and evaluate your BioBlitz!
 It contains everything you need to set up your event through iNaturalist and even provides extra complimentary activities too.